TLS Courses

 LA 916a Domestic Human Trafficking - 1 Hour

-This class focuses on the advocacy and trial aspects of prosecuting domestic human trafficking cases from jury selection to closing argument.
-Students learn about the central understanding of human trafficking in California and the advocacy against it.
-This includes the realities of human trafficking from recruitment of victims, the typical trafficker, the laws that affect trafficking, and the prosecution of trafficking.
-The course gives a basic overview of a human trafficking jury trial and discusses how to advocate for or against the trafficker during trial.
+This course examines trials of domestic human trafficking cases, from jury selection to closing argument, as well as the legal challenges to combating this crime.
+Students learn about the current understanding of human trafficking in California and the advocacy against human trafficking, including the recruitment of victims, the typical trafficker, and the laws that affect trafficking and its prosecution.
 Delivery Mode: Traditional Juris Doctor.

 LA 922 Public International Law - 3 Hours

-This course introduces students to the fundamentals of international law and the way it functions (or fails to function) in global society, covering: the history and sources of international law; the relationship between international law and domestic law; state sovereignty, territory, and jurisdiction; immunities; state responsibility; the use of force, self-defense, terrorism, and peaceful settlement of disputes; the law of the sea and the environment; the law of human rights, armed conflict, and international crimes; and more.
-The course will rely on important cases, treaties, and other instruments, as well as films and news reports, to examine traditional problems and current events.
-The course would be an excellent introduction for students who plan to go, or who would like to but cannot go, to Cambodia or Strasbourg.
+This course introduces students to the fundamentals of international law and the way it functions (or fails to function) in global society, covering the history and sources of international law; the relationship between international law and domestic law; state sovereignty, territory, and jurisdiction; immunities; state responsibility; the use of force, self-defense, terrorism, and peaceful settlement of disputes; the law of the sea and the environment; the law of human rights, armed conflict, and international crimes; and more.
+The course relies on important cases, treaties, and other instruments, as well as films and news reports, to examine traditional problems and current events.
+The course would be an excellent introduction for students who plan to, or would like to, enroll in LA545 or LA932.
 Delivery Mode: Traditional Juris Doctor.

-LA 923b International Criminal Law - 1 Hour
+LA 929 Children and the Law - 1 Hour

 LA 932 International Human Rights Protection (Europe) - 6 Hours

-This study abroad course in The Hague, Netherlands, and Strasbourg, France, addresses the recognition and protection of human rights under international law.
-The course addresses the protection of human beings in the international human rights protection system, the regional systems for protecting human rights, as well as under international criminal law and international humanitarian law.
+In this study abroad course in The Hague, Netherlands, and Strasbourg, France, students address the recognition and protection of human rights under international law.
+Students address the protection of human beings in the international human rights protection system, the regional systems for protecting human rights, as well as under international criminal law and international humanitarian law.
 Students investigate the jurisprudence of human rights, including its history and development, as well as the theological and philosophical foundations for reflecting on the nature and scope of human rights.
 Students visit numerous international courts, museums, and a Nazi concentration camp, and have the unique opportunity to interact with human rights lawyers, judges, government officials, academics, and activists from around the world.
 Delivery Mode: Traditional Juris Doctor.

 LA 953 Legal Internship - 1-6 Hours